 Pigment Dispersion Syndrome and Pigmentary Glaucoma

-Pigment Dispersion Syndrome (PDS)/pigmentary glaucoma is another relatively common form of secondary open angle glaucoma.
+Pigment Dispersion Syndrome (PDS) with pigmentary glaucoma is another relatively common form of secondary open angle glaucoma.
 This condition typically occurs in younger patients, between the ages of 20 and 45.
 Patients are more often male and tend to be nearsighted.

 IOP in pigmentary glaucoma can fluctuate widely, often becoming quite high.
 In fact, IOP “spikes” have been noted to occur spontaneously or, in some cases, after exercise due to sudden release of large amounts of pigment.
 While most types of glaucoma seldom have any acute symptoms, these rapid elevations of pressure can lead to pain and blurred vision, at times with halos seen around lights.
 Anyone diagnosed with PDS should report such episodes to their eye doctor, as adjustments in treatment might be indicated.

 Treatment of pigmentary glaucoma is similar to that of other types of open angle glaucoma.
 Medications are usually the first option, often with multiple medications required to control pressure fluctuations.
 Laser trabeculoplasty can have a very good effect in PDS, often dropping the IOP significantly.
 The drop in pressure from trabeculoplasty is temporary however, and IOP may begin to elevate again within a few years.
-Furthermore, patients with PDS occasionally experience substantial elevation in IOP after laser treatment, and at times this may be sustained.
+Furthermore, patients with PDS occasionally experience substantial spikes in IOP after laser treatment, and at times pressure elevation may be sustained.
 Therefore, caution must be taken when performing this procedure.
-Finally, glaucoma filtering surgery such as trabeculectomy can be performed quite successfully, and is likely to be necessary in at least one eye if IOP cannot be otherwise controlled.
+Finally, glaucoma filtering surgery such as trabeculectomy can be performed quite successfully.